Liturgies

 These rites provide a framework for prayerful celebration of the life of those ‘we love but see no longer’, commending them to God’s keeping and proclaiming the hope of the fulness of the life of God’s Kingdom.

-Services for Holy Week
+Services for Lent, Holy Week and Easter

 Ordination